 For me, it’s faster and more accurate than breaking out the measuring tape for each cut.

 Note on the pressure treated 2x2s.
 You’re going to have to fish through the whole pile at the hardware store to find a few straight ones.
-Since the wood is so thin and it’s pressure treated, it will warp really bad.
+Since the wood is so thin and it’s pressure treated, it warps really bad.
 Sometimes they keep them bundled in packs of 6 which keeps them straight.
 If you get them, make sure you build the screen the same day, otherwise, they will warp once they’re removed from the bundle.

 To make the screen, the first slat is laid across the top of the 2×2 legs.
 I place it along a flat surface with the legs underneath the slat.
 Make sure the top slat is flush to the top and side of each leg.
 If it helps, you can use a clamp to make sure it doesn’t move.

-After pre-drilling two holes, I screwed in 2 1 ⅝ exterior screws per side.
+After pre-drilling two holes, I screwed in (2) 1 ⅝ exterior screws per side.
 I then use one of the slats turned vertically to create an even ¾ space between slats.
 Continue this way till you have all slats installed.
 Once you get the first slat on, the others go on very quickly.

 This is what the final screen will look like after you put all the boards on.
 You want the legs to extend past the slats between 8-12 inches.
 You want the legs to go into the pvc and ground far enough to make the screen sturdy.